UditBhaskar19/ANCHOR_FREE_OBJECT_DETECTOR_FOR_CAMERA/README.md

 ### Dataset Modification
 Based on the above analysis the training samples and the dataset annotations are modified to
 <ul>
-   <li>Simplify the first version of the object detection by reducing the number of classes and removing the highly imbalanced and irrelevant classes.</li>
+   <li>Simplify the development of object detection model in version 1 by reducing the number of classes and removing the highly imbalanced and irrelevant classes.</li>
    <li>Reduce the number of wrong and low quality annotations. </li>
 </ul>